Ackara/Mockaroo.NET/README.md

 ```

 ## Copyright and License
-Mockaroo is Copyright © 2015 Ackara Zangetsu and other contributors under the [MIT License](https://opensource.org/licenses/MIT).
+Mockaroo is Copyright © 2015 Ackara and other contributors under the [MIT License](https://opensource.org/licenses/MIT).